hpcugent/vsc_user_docs/intro-Cloud/ch_Dashboard.tex.md

 **Compute**

-:

  -   Overview: View reports for the project.
  -   Instances: View, launch, create a snapshot from, stop, pause, or reboot instances, or connect to them through VNC.

  -   Images: View images and instance snapshots created by project users, plus any images that are publicly available.
 Create, edit, and delete images, and launch instances from images and snapshots.

  -   Key Pairs: View, create, edit, import, and delete key pairs.

  -   Server Groups: Server groups provide a mechanism to group servers according to certain policy.

 **Volumes**

-:

  -   Volumes: View, create, edit, and delete volumes.

  -   Snapshots: View, create, edit, and delete volume snapshots.

 **Network**

-:

  -   Networks: Create and manage public and private networks.

  -   Security Groups: View, create, edit, and delete security groups and security group rules..

  -   Floating IPs: Allocate an IP address to or release it from a project

 **Orchestration**

-:

  -  Stacks: Use the REST API to orchestrate multiple composite cloud applications.

  -  Resource types: Show a list of all the supported resource types for HOT templates.

  -  Template versions: The version of a Heat template specifies the format of the template and also the corresponding features that will be validated and supported.

 -   Template generator: A graphical interface to build and edit templates.

 **Shares**

-:

-    -   Shares: Create and manage [share]{acronym-label="share"
+-   Shares: Create and manage share.
-        acronym-form="singular+short"}s.

 ## Identity tab {#sec:identity-tab .unnumbered}